marcoturi/ionic-boilerplate/README.md

 ## <a name="tips"></a>Tips
 ### <a name="optional-libraries"></a>Optional Libraries
+If you want everything to just work nicely, use es2015 libraries like lodash-es instead of lodash.
+Also in the case of lodash try to do: `import map from 'lodash-es/map'` rather than `import { map } from 'lodash-es'`.
+See [here](If you want everything to just work nicely, use es2015 libraries like lodash-es instead of lodash.
+Also in the case of lodash try to do: `import map from 'lodash-es/map'` rather than `import { map } from 'lodash-es'`.
+See [here](https://github.com/rollup/rollup/wiki/Troubleshooting) for further info.
 - Error logging: [Sentry](https://docs.sentry.io/clients/javascript/integrations/angular2/)
 - Database: [PouchDB](https://pouchdb.com/) or [Ionic-storage](https://github.com/driftyco/ionic-storage).
 Don't use localstorage as it can be deleted by OS to free memory.
 - Time and Dates: [MomentJs](http://momentjs.com/)